Lapin0t/phd-manuscript/main/04_ogs.typ

 3. Building upon this, in @sec-machine-strat we finally construct the OGS model, building a _machine strategy_ embedding machine configurations into OGS strategies.
-We further introduce substitution equivalence, an analogue of of #txsc[ciu] equivalence for machine languages and state the correctness theorem for OGS.
+We further introduce substitution equivalence, an analogue of
+  #txsc[ciu] equivalence for machine languages and state the correctness theorem for OGS.

 #peio[